Having kids was a bit of a shocker for me. Said every parent ever.

 Do you know what has been the most valuable thing to my blog growth?
 My new ability to set it aside.

-My personal goal this last year has been to learn to focus and follow through.
+My personal goal this last year has been to learn to focus.

 The ability to set something aside is incredibly freeing and beneficial.
 Do you know what happens when you’re able to set something aside?
 You’re happier, have a clear mind, and have a renewed energy for whatever it is you are working on.